 It was also noted that with increasing distance from the Sun, the spiral shape of interplanetary magnetic field lines becomes more and more tightly wound, until their shape differs little from circles.

 Both points were well illustrated by the phenomena that followed intense solar activity in April-May 1998, reported by Robert Decker of the Applied Physics Lab of the Johns Hopkins University in Maryland.
-That activity created a disturbance in the solar wind, as well as a flow of protons with energies about 1000 times that of the solar wind, and these were observed by a number of spacecraft--ACE at the L1 Lagrangian point (near Earth, distance from the Sun about 1 AU), by Ulysses (5 AU), and by Voyagers 1-2--Voyager 2 at 56 AU and Voyager 1 at 72 AU.
+That activity created a disturbance in the solar wind, as well as a rarefied cloud of protons with energies about 1000 times that of the solar wind.
+Both were observed by a number of spacecraft--ACE at the L1 Lagrangian point (near Earth, distance from the Sun about 1 AU), by Ulysses (5 AU), by Voyager 2 at 56 AU and by Voyager 1 at 72 AU.

-The solar wind disturbance arrived at Voyager 1 about 7.5 months later, propagating radially at the velocity of the solar wind flow in which it was embedded.
-The protons, on the other hand, although they moved much faster, were relatively few in number, which forced them to spiral along field lines.
+The disturbance in the solar wind arrived at Voyager 1 about 7.5 months later, propagating radially at the velocity of the solar wind in which it was embedded.
+The protons, on the other hand, although moving much faster, were relatively few in number, which forced them to spiral along field lines.
 They were observed by Voyager 1 after 6 months--1.5 months before the disturbance in the solar wind reached that distance--and Dr. Decker calculated that their spiral path took them 10 times around the Sun, a total distance of about 2000 AU.